-We had cash flow provided by investing activities of approximately \$9.0 million and \$5.4 million for the six months ended June 30, 2017 and 2016, respectively.
-The increase in cash provided by investing activities for the six months ended June 30, 2017 as compared to the same period of 2016 is primarily due to the net effect from purchases, sales, and maturities of marketable securities.
+We had cash flow provided by investing activities of approximately \$8.0 million and \$5.4 million for the nine months ended September 30, 2017 and 2016, respectively.
+The increase in cash provided by investing activities for the nine months ended September 30, 2017 as compared to the same period of 2016 is primarily due to the net effect from purchases, sales, and maturities of marketable securities.

-We had cash flow provided by financing activities of approximately \$3.9 million and \$6.9 million for the six months ended June 30, 2017 and 2016, respectively.
-The decrease in cash provided by financing activities for the six months ended June 30, 2017 as compared to the same period of 2016 is due to \$3.0 million in loan proceeds received under our CIRM Loan Agreement in the first half of 2016.
+We had cash flow provided by financing activities of approximately \$8.6 million and \$18.6 million for the nine months ended September 30, 2017 and 2016, respectively.
+The decrease in cash provided by financing activities for the nine months ended September 30, 2017 as compared to the same period of 2016 is primarily due to the net proceeds from the sale of common stock.
+During the first nine months of 2016 we received net proceeds of approximately \$13.9 million compared to \$8.3 million over the same period of 2017.
+Furthermore, we received \$4.8 million in loan proceeds under our CIRM Loan Agreement in the first nine months of 2016 compared to \$0.3 million in the same period of 2017.

 Phase II of Capricor's ALLSTAR trial has been funded in large part through a loan award from CIRM.
 The Company and CIRM entered into an amendment to the CIRM Loan Agreement pursuant to which the parties agreed upon a schedule for future disbursements of the proceeds of the loan amount based upon the achievement of specified operational milestones.
-As a result of the CIRM Loan Amendment and because the Company decreased the number of patients to be enrolled in the ALLSTAR clinical trial, the Company will not need to take down the full amount available for disbursement under the CIRM Loan Agreement, and in addition certain of the operational milestones tied to patient enrollment will not be met.
+As a result of an amendment to the CIRM Loan Agreement entered into between CIRM and the Company on May 12, 2016, or the CIRM Loan Amendment, and because the Company decreased the number of patients to be enrolled in the ALLSTAR clinical trial, the Company will not need to take down the full amount available for disbursement under the CIRM Loan Agreement, and in addition certain of the operational milestones tied to patient enrollment will not be met.
 The amount that will ultimately be disbursed will be approximately 70-75% of the total amount specified in the CIRM Loan Agreement, thus reducing the total amount of debt incurred thereunder.